Nuclear Throne Together Introduction

 One of the handy tools to have will be YAL's modding faq which gives multiple links that are relevant to NTT modding.
 These are all really useful tools, so become familiar with each link.
 (Making a bookmark folder to keep track of everything can be helpful too.)

 Now that the groundwork is laid, one can get familiar with how mods are coded.
 One of the best ways to do this is by downloading other mods that are relatively simple in nature.
 These can be opened in GMEDit or Notepad++ to edit, though even works with Notepad while limited.
-The code can be followed through to get an understanding of how it effects mechanics in game, and some lines of code can be modified to see how this would change things.
+The code can be followed through to get an understanding of how it affects mechanics in game, and some lines of code can be modified to see how this would change things.

 If issues are run into that are not solved by the faq above there are many online guides covering the basics of gml coding.
 While not all this advice may be 1:1 in how coding works with NTT, most basic problems can be solved.